 PACTA stress test with the Bank of England

 As part of our climate scenario analysis work, 2DII supported the Bank of England with designing the climate-related aspects of its 2019 stress test.
 The tool examines exposure to different climate-relevant sectors in order to calculate the effects of climate stress on a portfolio’s value.
 It can be used by UK insurance companies, as well as by other investors interested in understanding their performance under the UK stress-test.

 The tool builds on our “Storm Ahead“ stress test scenario report (January 2019), which provides guidelines for integrating scenario analysis into stress tests of regulated entities.

 In June 2019, the Bank of England Prudential Regulation Authority launched its biennial insurance stress test, asking the biggest regulated life and general insurers to provide information about the impact of a range of stress tests on their business.
 The stress test also includes an exploratory exercise related to climate change, which examines potential impacts on firms’ liabilities and investments stemming from physical and transition risks.

 Ongoing partnership with EIOPA, to be completed in 2020

 European Insurance and Occupational Pensions Authority (EIOPA)

-As part of our PACTA work, we have collaborated with a wide range of national and transnational regulators to help them perform stress-testing and assess climate-related risks to their regulated entities.
-Our partnership with EIOPA aims to identify and quantify potential climate transition vulnerabilities in the portfolio of European insurers, and will cover the $10 trillion AUM that is managed by insurers on their asset side.
+As part of our PACTA work, we have collaborated with a wide range of national and transnational regulators to help them assess climate-related risks to their regulated entities.
+Our partnership with EIOPA aims to identify and quantify potential climate transition vulnerabilities in the portfolio of European insurers, and covers the $10 trillion AUM that is managed by insurers on their asset side.